SXAuroraTSUBASAResearch/ve_dma_sample/README.md

 ## Usage of VE DMA

+VE DMA can transfer data between System V Shared Memory (shm) on VH and local memory on VE.

 ### 1. Create SHM on VH.

-You have to create System V Shared Memory (shm) with huge table.
+You have to create shm with huge table before using VE DMA.

 Example: